dwave.system.temperatures.fast_effective_temperature#

 - fast_effective_temperature(sampler: Sampler, num_reads: int | None = None, seed: None | int | RandomState = None, h_range: Tuple = (-0.1639344262295082, 0.1639344262295082), nodelist: List | None = None, sampler_params: dict | None = None, optimize_method: str | None = 'bisect', num_bootstrap_samples: int | None = 0) Tuple[float64, float64] [source]#

-Provides an estimate to the effective temperature, \(T\), of a sampler.
+Estimate the effective temperature, \(T\), of a sampler.

 This function submits a set of single-qubit problems to a sampler and uses the rate of excitations to infer a maximum-likelihood estimate of temperature.
-For greater control of the problem Hamiltonian or more general samplers, maximum_pseudolikelihood_temperature should be preferred.

 sampler (